NYTG Logo

 Long before she was “bedecked in her finest geegaws” as the elegant Aurora Fane, Tony Award winner Kelli O’Hara was known to Broadway audiences as a beloved soprano who has appeared in more than 10 musicals.
 She often plays strong, complex women like Lili Vanesi (Kiss Me, Kate) and Anna Leonowens (The King and I), who could probably give Fane some tips on how to become independent in the face of her impending divorce.

-In fall 2025, O’Hara stars opposite Tom Hanks in his play This World of Tomorrow off Broadway at The Shed.
+In spring 2026, O’Hara stars opposite Rose Byrne in the classic comedy Fallen Angels on Broadway.
 When she’s not performing in plays or musicals, she’s singing opera, including at the Met — the site of much of The Gilded Age season 2’s controversy.

 Get tickets